-The 2019 South Korean research trip will take place from July 6- July 16.
-Fellows should use July 6th as a travel day, and plan to arrive in at Incheon International Airport by July 7th.
+The 2020 South Korean research trip is scheduled to take place from June 30 to July 10, 2020.
+Fellows should use June 30th as a travel day, and plan to arrive at Incheon International Airport by July 1st.

-Fellows are required to pay a $300.00 deposit by April 17th, which will be refunded once a fellow has completed their requirements to the foundation.
-Fellows are also responsible for paying half of their total airfare (domestic and international) by May 15th.
+Fellows are required to pay a $300.00 deposit.
+Fellows are also responsible for paying half of their total airfare (domestic and international).